-If you accidentally recited chag hasukhos instead of the wording for Shemini Atzeres or if you recited the weekday or Shabbos Amidah by mistake, see the chart at the end of the booklet.
+If you accidentally recited chag hasukkos instead of the wording for Shemini Atzeres, or If you made any other mistake in the Amidah, see the chart at the end of the booklet.

-After tonight's Amidah, the chazzan recites Kaddish tiskabeil.
-Aleinu is not yet recited (only after hakafos).
+The Amidah is followed by Vayechulu, Magein avos, Kaddish tiskabeil, Mizmor l'Dovid, chatzi-Kaddish, Barchu.
+Aleinu is not yet recited (only after Hakafos).
 Mourners recite Mishnayos and Kaddish d'rabannan at this time.